 Alternatively, please contact DWER’s 24-hour Pollution Watch hotline on 1300 784 782.

 When is an EP Act clearing permit required?

 You need a permit to clear native vegetation unless you either have an exemption or we determined you did not need one during the clearing referral process.
-Find clearing permit application forms and referrals forms here.
+To apply go to our clearing permit application forms and referrals forms.

 Note that some exemptions do not apply within declared environmentally sensitive areas (ESAs).
 Look up the Clearing Permit System map to determine whether an area you wish to clear is in an ESA.
 You can also order a property interest report from Landgate, for a fee, to obtain this information.